 Note 1: Stress above those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of the specification is not implied.
-Exposure to absolute maximum rating conditions for extended periods may affect the device reliability.
+Exposure to absolute maximum rating conditions for extended periods may affect device reliability.

-Note 2: The SCK frequency specification specifies a minimum clock period of 476 ns; therefore, in an SCK clock cycle $t{CLH} + t{CLL}$ must be greater than or equal to 476 ns.
-For example, if $t{CLL} = 190$ ns, then the minimum $t{CLH} = 286$ ns in order to meet the SCK frequency specification.
+Note 2: The SCK frequency specification specifies a minimum clock period of 476 ns; therefore, in a SCK clock cycle, t{CLH} + t{CLL} must be ≥476 ns.
+For example, if t{CLL} = 190 ns, then the minimum t{CLH} = 286 ns in order to meet the SCK frequency specification.

-Note 3: CS must be brought high for a minimum of 240 ns (t{CSH}) between consecutive instruction cycles.
+Note 3: $\overline{\text{CS}}$ must be brought high for a minimum of 240 ns (t{CSH}) between consecutive instruction cycles.